RedisLabs/engineering-blog/content/posts/using-the-redis-allocator-in-rust.md

 So, it looks like we had a null pointer dereference here (`3 ???
 0x0000000000000000 0x0 + 0`), but what are all these weird symbols starting with `_ZN...`?

-A bit of searching turns up that this is the way Rust does name mangling: Unlike in C, and similarly to C++, in Rust multiple functions with the same name can coexist, since there are various namespace mechanisms such as modules and traits to distinguish them.
+After a bit of searching, we find that this is the way Rust does name mangling: Unlike in C, and similarly to C++, in Rust multiple functions with the same name can coexist, since there are various namespace mechanisms such as modules and traits to distinguish them.
 To generate unique symbols that are C-compatible, the compiler mangles these to long and ugly unique names.
 To demangle these names back into the original, we can filter the output through [`rustfilt`](https://crates.io/crates/rustfilt).

 This gives us the following stack trace (uninteresting parts removed):